top of page

 5. Mindfulness for Stress Management

-Neuroscientific research shows that mindfulness reduces activity in the amygdala (associated with fear and stress) while enhancing function in the prefrontal cortex, which governs self-regulation and decision-making (Hölzel et al., 2011).
+Neuroscientific research shows that mindfulness reduces activity in the amygdala (associated with fear, stress and anxiety symptoms) while enhancing function in the prefrontal cortex, which governs self-regulation and decision-making (Hölzel et al., 2011).

 The natural environment offers an ideal setting for mindfulness.
 According to biophilia theory (Wilson, 1984), humans are innately drawn to nature, which supports psychological restoration and focus.